daknob/eldim/README.md

 Finally, eldim works only over HTTPS.
 This decision is hard coded inside the server itself, and cannot be changed by the configuration file.
 A code change is required.
-It is configured to only work with TLSv1.2, the only currently secure version of TLS, but currently it may accept some more weak ciphers and not only the most secure ones.
+It is configured to only work with at least TLSv1.2, the only currently secure versions of TLS, but currently it may accept some more weak ciphers and not only the most secure ones.

 ### Encryption
 For file encryption and decryption eldim uses a fairly known algorithm, called